 Taking Extra Care

 If you have bought a more unique dog collar which has been made out of a special material, or that includes added padding, you need to ensure you look after it carefully.
 These collars can be more expensive than others, so you will want to wash it carefully so that you don’t damage it.
 A quick hose down after your walk isn’t going to cut it, so follow any guidance that it comes with or simply give it a more delicate hand wash.
+Using a disinfectant wipe on your pet jewelry is a good idea for quick cleaning as well.

 Cleaning A Synthetic Collar